Can You Delete Your Online Presence?

 Table of contents

 If you’ve ever performed a Google search, opened up an email account, or bought something online, your personal information is available for anyone to see.
-If you’re concered about the security of your data, you’ve probably asked yourself: “Can I delete my online presence?”
+If you’re concered about the security of your data, you’ve probably asked yourself: “Can you delete your online presence?”

 Performing a Google search of your own name will have you surprised at just how many results pop up!

 Due to the sensitive nature of data and the implications of having certain pieces of information available to everyone in the world to see, protecting your data is a very serious matter.

 Unfortunately, this is difficult (and most likely impossible).
 However, there are a number of steps you can take to delete your data from the web or making it far more difficult to find.

 Delete your Social Media presence